KarolS/millfork/docs/api/custom-platform.md

     * `lunix` – generate relocatable code for LUnix/LNG, default is `false`

-    * `zeropage_register` – reserve 2 bytes of zero page as a pseudoregister to increase language features.
+    * `zeropage_register` – reserve a certain amount of bytes of zero page as a pseudoregister to increase language features.
-    Default: `true` if targeting a 6502-based architecture, `false` otherwise.
+    Default: `4` if targeting a 6502-based architecture, `0` otherwise.
+    `true` is a synonym of the current compiler default (currently: 4) and `false` is a synonym for 0.

     * `inline` - inline functions automatically by default, default is `false`.